$5,000 bands for taxable income from $150,000 to $250,000, and

 Large enterprise (LE)

-A non-individual entity which by itself or as a part of a business group has a turnover exceeding $100 million (calculated based on GST101 returns), or
+A non-individual entity which by itself or as a part of a business group has an annual turnover exceeding $100 million (calculated based on GST101 returns), or

-an entity belonging to certain specialist segments as follows:
+an entity belonging to specialist segments as follows:

 Liable parent (formerly non-custodial or paying)